-As long as it’s performed by a rhinoplasty expert, who ideally is a trained, board-certified facial plastic surgeon like Dr. Thomas Walker, the results of a rhinoplasty typically last for a lifetime.
+As long as it’s performed by an Atlanta rhinoplasty expert, who ideally is a trained, board-certified facial plastic surgeon like Dr. Thomas Walker, the results of a rhinoplasty typically last for a lifetime.
 Of course, your appearance can still be altered by any future facial injuries or traumas.
 People who aren’t satisfied with the final results of their first rhinoplasty may opt to have a revision rhinoplasty.
 Once again, as long as you consult a trained expert before your first surgery, revisions based in dissatisfaction are quite rare.

 In some cases where a lot of cartilage has been previously removed in an attempt to make the nose smaller yet often becomes less rather than more attractive from alar pinching and other deformitites, the nose may eventually collapse, change in shape, or become asymmetrical due to the lack of supporting cartilage.
 That’s why Dr. Walker reinforces the tip and other parts of the nose to ensure rhinoplasty results last a lifetime and simultaneously refining the nasal appearance.
 Scar tissue build-up can also alter the appearance of the nose and lead to dissatisfaction.
 However, modern surgical techniques, close monitoring after surgerey, improvements in medical technology, and the greater availability of experts makes this type of failure extremely rare.
 Dr. Walker monitors his patients regularly for the first year after surgery as early non-surgical intervention, although rarely necessary, with taping, compression exercises, steroid injections, or needle shaves, can optimizer the result minimizing the chance of needing a revision surgery.

 How to Get the Most Out of Your Rhinoplasty